Monday, January 12, 2026

 Sweet Garleek | Courtesy

+For the Michelin-starred chef, Sweet Garleek represents more than just another product; it is an opportunity to redefine food consumption, beginning with the produce aisle.
 That’s also the impetus behind California’s Babé Farms’ recent debut of a new collection of luxury vegetables.
 The launch includes a new variety of leafy greens called Baby Butter Cakes.
 These petite heads of butter lettuce are named because of their soft, buttery flavor and their cake-like shape.

-“They are soft and luscious with ribboning leaves that hold onto all types of dressing,” Matt Hiltner, marketing coordinator for the Santa Maria, CA-based company, said in a statement.
+“They are soft and luscious with ribboning leaves that hold onto all types of dressing,” Matt Hiltner, marketing coordinator for the Santa Maria, Calif.-based company, said in a statement.
 “Baby Butter Cakes contain three times more leaves than an average butterhead lettuce.
 Available in both green and red, they are great for all types of salad, sandwiches, burgers, poké and more.”

 Babé Farms lettuce